KDitsa/Document-Parsing/README.md

 ---

 ## 🌟 Future Improvements
-- 🔧 **Model Fine-Tuning**<br>
-  Improve performance by fine-tuning models on domain-specific datasets and leveraging GPU acceleration when resources are available.
+- Improve performance by **fine-tuning models** on **domain-specific datasets** and leveraging **GPU acceleration** when resources are available.

-- 🖥️ **Interactive UI Development**<br>
-  Build a user-friendly GUI or web interface to enable seamless file uploads and real-time preview of structured outputs.
+- **Retrieval-Augmented Generation (RAG)** support for querying parsed documents.
+- **Multilingual** document parsing.

+---

+## 📝 Closing Thoughts

+This project demonstrates a hybrid multimodal approach to document parsing by integrating OCR, speech processing, video understanding, and large language models into a unified framework.
+By supporting multiple input modalities and providing structured JSON outputs with accessibility features such as Braille conversion, the system aims to bridge the gap between unstructured data and machine-readable knowledge while enabling more inclusive information access.